DaniSchober/LabLiquidVision/pouring_simulation/README.md

 ![Pouring_Bottle](https://github.com/DaniSchober/LabLiquidVision/assets/75242605/98932a03-626c-491b-a0c8-84631a8608ad)

+## Requirements

+Supported Platforms:

+* Windows 32/64 bit (CUDA, DX11, DX12)
+* Linux 64 bit (CUDA, tested with Ubuntu 16.04 LTS and Mint 17.2 Rafaela)

+A D3D11 capable graphics card with the following driver versions:

+* NVIDIA GeForce Game Ready Driver 396.45 or above
+* AMD Radeon Software Version 16.9.1 or above
+* Intel® Graphics Version 15.33.43.4425 or above

+To build the demo, at least one of the following is required:

+* Microsoft Visual Studio 2013
+* Microsoft Visual Studio 2015
+* g++ 4.6.3 or higher

+And either:

+* CUDA 9.2.148 toolkit
+* DirectX 11/12 SDK

+For further information about the installation, please refer to the [NVIDIA Flex repository](https://github.com/NVIDIAGameWorks/FleX).

 ## Usage
 Make sure that the requirements are met.
 To start the implemented pouring simulation, just run one of the following from the command line: